 Corsac foxes and habitat loss

 Lkhagvasuren, M., J. Murdoch, T. Munkhzul, and A. Strong.
 2016.
 Predicting the effects of habitat loss on corsac fox occupancy in Mongolia.
 Journal of Mammalogy 97:1153-1163.

 Reading, R., D. Kenny, J. Murdoch, and S. Batdorj.
 2016.
 Use of dental restorative temporization material for attaching radiotransmitters to hedgehogs.
 Wildlife Society Bulletin 40:355-358.

 Murdoch, J., H. Davie, M. Galbadrah, and R. P. Reading.
 2016.
 Factors influencing red fox occupancy probability in central Mongolia.
 Mammalian Biology 81:82-88.

 Statham, M., J. Murdoch, J. Janecka, K. Aubry, C. Edwards, C. Soulsbury, O. Berry, Z. Wang, D. Harrison, M. Pearch, L. Tomsett, J. Chupasko, and B. Sacks.
 2014.
 Range-wide multilocus phylogeography of the red fox reveals ancient continental divergence, minimal genomic exchange and distinct demographic histories.
 Molecular Ecology 23:4813-4830.

 Current students and their projects

-Maggie's project focuses on aspects of the rabies vaccination strategies in Vermont in partnership with the USDA APHIS Wildlife Services National Rabies Management Program, National Wildlife Research Center, and the Vermont Wildlife Services operational program.
+Maggie's project focuses on rabies vaccination strategies in Vermont in partnership with the USDA APHIS Wildlife Services National Rabies Management Program, National Wildlife Research Center, and Vermont Wildlife Services operational program.